FamousDirector/DALLEePaperFrame/README.md

 The ePaper frame acts as a client to the server, requesting new art to be generated on demand.

 ## How does it work?
-The server is using an NVIDIA GPU (e.g. a Jetson, or other discreet GPU), and the ePaper frame "client" is running on a Raspberry Pi.
+The server is using an NVIDIA GPU (e.g. a Jetson, or other discrete GPU), and the ePaper frame "client" is running on a Raspberry Pi.
 The frame has four buttons, and a microphone.
 The four buttons have the following functions:
 1. Request a new generation of art with the same prompt previously used (and currently displayed on the ePaper frame).